ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 The next step is to transfer the contributors data to ingest.

 Pre-Requisites:
-Access to the Wrangler EC2
+Access to the EBI Wrangler EC2

 If this command is executed on the wrangler EC2, the files will be transferred from s3 to s3 directly.